About MVP Home Inspections

 * We try to walk all roofs however weather, temperature, height, pitch & access may prevent us from doing so.

 Safe electrical wiring is essential.
 Look for the condition of service entrance wires, service panels, breakers, fuses & disconnects.
 Also note of the number of outlets.

 Your inspector should describe your home cooling & heating system, energy source, & inspect the central and through-wall cooling equipment and age of the unit.

-Thoroughly examine the water supply, drainage systems, water heating equipment & fuel storage systems including drainage pumps & sump pumps.
+Thoroughly examine the water supply, drainage systems, water heating equipment & fuel storage systems including drainage pumps & sump pumps and valves.

 An inspection of the inside of the home can reveal plumbing leaks, insect damage, rot, construction defects, & other issues.
 An inspector should take a close look.

 A well-maintained roof protects you from rain, snow, and other forces of nature.
 Take note of the roof’s age, conditions of flashing, roof draining systems and more.

 The inspector should look at sidewalks, driveways, steps, windows, and doors.
 A home’s siding, trim, and surface drainage also are part of an exterior inspection.

 Five reasons not to skip the Home Inspection.